Total Pollution Exclusion Endorsement

 What it actually does

 When verifying COIs from at-risk trades, check whether CG 21 49 is attached and whether they carry separate pollution coverage to fill the gap.
+A total exclusion is broader than the standard "absolute" pollution exclusion many reviewers assume is already there.

 Verification checklist

-• 03Match the trade scope to what's actually excluded — not all CGL pollution exclusions are equal.
+- 03Match the trade scope to what's actually excluded — not all CGL pollution exclusions are equal.

 Common mistakes

-• ·Assuming CG 21 49 doesn't matter because 'most policies have a pollution exclusion' — total exclusions are broader than partial.
+- ·Assuming CG 21 49 doesn't matter because 'most policies have a pollution exclusion' — total exclusions are broader than partial.

-• ·Missing the gap on at-risk trades and only finding out after a claim.
+- ·Missing the gap on at-risk trades and only finding out after a claim.